Shenandoah County, Virginia: Law enforcement

 The Shenandoah County Sheriff's Office (SCSO) is the primary law enforcement agency in Shenandoah County.
-The SCSO was created on May 26, 1772 when the position of High Sheriff position was created; its main duty was to collect taxes.
+The SCSO was created on May 26, 1772, when the position of High Sheriff position was created; its main duty was to collect taxes.

 The SCSO was accredited by the Virginia Law Enforcement Professional Standards Commission between 2006, when it first became accredited, and 2022, when it lost accreditation following an evaluation.

 Politics

-Politically, Shenandoah County is a massive outlier in Virginia.
-It is one of the most Republican counties in Virginia, a trend that predates the rest of western Virginia moving away from the Democratic Party.
-It was first won by a Republican Presidential nominee in 1896, and has voted Republican in every presidential election since 1936, and in all but one election since 1920.
+Politically, Shenandoah County is one of the most consistently Republican counties in Virginia, a trend that predates the rest of western Virginia moving away from the Democratic Party.
+It was first won by a Republican presidential nominee in 1896, and has voted Republican in every presidential election since 1936, and in all but one election since 1920.
+It has also voted Republican in every gubernatorial election since 1961, and has not given a Democratic gubernatorial nominee a majority since 1949.
 Nearly solidly Democratic before 1900, the county began voting Republican in statewide elections around the beginning of the 20th century but was a swing county.
-In the 1920s it became solidly Republican at a statewide level, with the exception of Democratic local hero Harry F. Byrd and his son.
-This early swing to the GOP came from the county’s rural voters being overwhelmingly German American Republicans, which overpowered the conservative Southern Democrat vote in the county population centers of New Market, Woodstock, and Strasburg.
-Virginia Constitutional Convention of 1902 was vehemently opposed by the counties of western Virginia due to the disenfranchisement of the many poor whites of the region.
-The once strong Democratic county turned Republican due to this convention, which, according to the Shenandoah Herald, was the “…death knell of the Democratic party in the valley counties.”
+In the 1920s it became solidly Republican at a statewide level, with the exception of Democratic local heroes Harry F. Byrd and his son.
+This early swing to the GOP came from the county’s rural voters being overwhelmingly Scots-Irish Americans, German American Republicans, which overpowered the conservative Southern Democrat vote in the county population centers of New Market, Woodstock, and Strasburg.
+The Virginia Constitutional Convention of 1902 was vehemently opposed by the counties of western Virginia due to the impact on racial equality and perceived disenfranchisement of the many poor whites of the region.
+The once strong Democratic county turned Republican due to this convention, which, according to the Shenandoah Herald, was the “…death knell of the Democratic party in the Valley counties.”
 The Democrats of the county were of the Jacksonian, small government stock; leading them to vote Republican after the perceived injustice by the state convention in the creation of a new constitution, which was not ratified by popular vote.
 The county briefly returned to its Southern Democrat roots at the state level during the civil rights movement.

-In 1856, Shenandoah County was the only county in Virginia to record votes in favor of the candidate of the newly-formed Republican Party, John C. Frémont.
+In 1856, Shenandoah was the only county in Virginia to record votes in favor of the candidate of the newly formed Republican Party, John C. Frémont.